Business Policies and Procedures Manual

 • Review notes relating to employee performance.

-• Begin completing evaluation form.
+• Begin completing evaluation process in Workday.
 Rate the employee on all applicable criteria.

 Rate the employee realistically.
 Avoid overrating or underrating the employee.
 Discuss the employee’s ratings with their second level of supervision.